Is Dropshipping worth it? The truth about Dropshipping

 When dealing with a wholesaler, you are not required to inform them that you are dropshipping their product, but informing them can be beneficial to you than not.
 Informing wholesalers of your dropshipping intent can keep you updated with stock supplies and provide a blind shipping option.

 Blind shipping is when a business removes its name from the bill of lading (BOL) before the product is shipped to the customer in eCommerce.

 Is Dropshipping hard or easy?

 Compare to other eCommerce, dropshipping is an easy business to start.
-However, it can be hard to scale witout a good marketing strategy.
-If you are good in product selection and online marketing, your business may experience a quick growth.
+However, it can be hard to scale without a good marketing strategy.
+If you are good at product selection and online marketing, your business may experience quick growth.

 You may need to hire a virtual assistant due to the multitude of tasks required to run a successful online business.
 Statistics have shown that 27% of eCommerce businesses have adopted the dropshipping method, with this number set to increase every year.
 Such an increase leaves most people believing that dropshipping is easy.

 To accurately explain the state of difficulty of dropshipping, there has to be an understanding of how the dropshipping model works.
 When the shop is live, your main tasks are:

 Contrary to popular belief, dropshipping is not a passive income stream.
 Although many automation tools made it easier, not everyone manages to make a living from it.